 - Use a smaller plate – it’s a clever, subtle trick to get you eating less

 - Have more protein at breakfast than at dinner

 Eggs are the best ‘brekkie’!
-If you are only eating protein such as eggs, you might want to add in some “quick” fibre like soaking some chia seeds (my favourite) for a few minutes and having them with or before your meal.
-You could also use psyllium husks – this way you get some fibre to slow stomach emptying, fill you and provide the fibre the meal may be lacking without fibrous veggies.
-This also helps enhance the leptin-insulin signaling response.
+If you are only eating protein such as eggs, you might want to add in some “quick” fibre like soaking some chia seeds (our favourite) for a few minutes and having them with or before your meal.
+You could also use psyllium husks – this way you get some fibre to slow stomach emptying, fill you, and provide the fibre the meal may be lacking without fibrous veggies.
+This also helps enhance the leptin-insulin signalling response.
 When you eat, you turn on hormonal switches which send messages to the body.
 Food is information for the body, not just something to get you to the next meal.

 Did You Know?